library("modelsummary")

 LaTeX preamble

 When creating LaTeX via the tinytable backend (default in version 2.0.0 and later), it is useful to include the following commands in the LaTeX preamble of your documents.
-Note that they are added automatically when compiling Rmarkdown or Quarto documents (except when the modelsummary() calls are cached).
+These commands are automatically added to the preamble when compiling Rmarkdown or Quarto documents, except when the modelsummary() calls are cached.

 \usepackage{tabularray}